schnador/geoguessr-lmao/README.md

 To clear the current filters, just click the 🗑️ button

-### Reordering your tags

-You can easily reorder your tags in the sidebar via drag and drop when in editmode (✏️).

 ### Searchpanel

 Use the searchpanel to search text in your liked maps.